Capacity Requirements Planning, or CRP for short, is a process businesses use to determine their future resource needs.

 The term CRP in this context refers to the process of determining in detail the amount of labor and machine resources required to accomplish the tasks of production.

 It determines the capability of the production goal of the company.
-Through this process, the company can find out how many products that can make and how much ability it has to meet the objectives of production.
+Through this process, the company can find out how many products it can make and how much ability it has to meet production objectives.